JazzMaster/LazGFX/README.md

         click on the terminal that called it and press a key.

 Although it calls SDL, it DOES NOT invoke event handling(which is wrong) so the output window wont accept input.
+(I will fix this at some point)

-		Improper use of ReadKey() and why you shouldnt use it in an event driven program
+		ERROR: Improper use of ReadKey() and why you shouldnt use it in an event driven program

 untested: